-The Preferred Scenario and current base line plan includes increases in rates tied to the prior year CPI increase excluding the impact of the SRV.
-Employee costs have been indexed at 3.0% each year after the end of the current enterprise agreement.
+The current base line plan includes increases in rates tied to the prior year CPI increase.
+Employee costs have been indexed at 3.5% each year.

-The net impact of these indices on the Preferred Scenario bottom line for the first three years is shown below:
+The net impact of these indices on the bottom line for the first five years is shown in the table below:

-Net Cost of indexation - Emplo yee Costs v ersus Rates

-2014/15 2015/16 2016/17
+Net Cost of indexation - Employee Costs versus Rates 2014/15 Forecast 2015/16 Forecast 2016/17 Forecast \$000 \$000 \$000 Total Employee Costs 96,510 99,708 103,340 Total Rates Revenue (128,492) (133,152) (138,033) NET REVENUE (31,982) (33,444) (34,692)

-Forecast Forecast Forecast

-\$000 \$000 \$000

-Total Employee Costs 96,195 99,358 102,962

-Total Rates Revenue (133,512) (142,691) (152,553)

-NET REVENUE (37,318) (43,333) (49,591)

-It can be seen that this relationship has created an increase in the net revenue result each year.
-This increase is predominately due to the SRV and to a lesser extent growth allowed in rates in line with new properties.
+It can be seen that this relationship has created a slight increase in the net revenue result each year.
+This increase is predominately due to the growth allowed in rates in line with new properties.
 The estimates for employee costs do not provide for any growth in establishment over this time.
 This assumption is described earlier and is based on the need for increased efficiencies and economies of scale.
 This assumption may be challenged over time.

 The risk to Council is that employee increases exceed the rates increase by a margin greater than forecast going forward.
 There is immediate risk in this assumption as there is currently an Enterprise Agreement negotiation due in 2015 and every three years after.
 Should the agreed increases exceed indexation forecasts there will be immediate pressure on this equation.
 Employee costs are a reflection of employee wages and establishment numbers so adjustments are able to be made to numbers if the individual rates exceed expectations, but this is difficult to achieve without impacting services.
-Efficiency is built into Council's forecast through the Preferred Scenario to be that would make a decision such as this more difficult.
+Efficiency is built into Council's forecasts through the optional scenario's to be implemented that would make a decision such as this more difficult.